 - Kwok Fellowship (or Yale Kwok Scholarship) for Graduate Students from Hong Kong or mainland China: Awarded to a student from Hong Kong and/or mainland China.
 Read more about Kwok Scholars.

-- Lei Zhang Fellowship: Awarded to a student from China.
+- Yifei Li Fellowship: Awarded to a student from mainland China, or a student with demonstrated interest in China.

 - Chang Fellowship: Awarded to an incoming student(s) with preference given to residents of countries within Africa or students who have shown a demonstrated interest in Africa